 Explore Porto Heli Town

-Go to Kranidi Town
+Explore Kranidi Traditional Town

-One of the best things to do in Kranidi is a visit to the exceptional folk museum.
-There is a free entrance and it is open Tuesday to Saturday 10-12 am.
+One of the best things to do in Kranidi is also a visit to the exceptional folk museum.
+The entrance is free and it is open Tuesday to Saturday 10-12 am.

 Best Thing to Do in Porto Heli: Hop on to Spetses Island